Install the Admaxxer Web Pixel on Shopify — capture checkout_completed

 Why is my Match Score low / Shopify-Admaxxer revenue gap +100%?

-The most common cause is that the Admaxxer Web Pixel App Extension never registered on your shop.
+The most common cause is that the Admaxxer Web Pixel never registered on your shop.
 The legacy script_tag pixel only fires on storefront pages; Shopify isolates the checkout from script_tag pixels, so checkout_completed never reaches Admaxxer's collector.
-Your daily Shopify polling fallback (GL#313) fills dashboard tiles 24 hours later, but real-time attribution — the join from the visitor's original ad click to revenue — never happens.
-Install the Web Pixel via either the auto-install path or the manual Custom Pixel paste described in this guide.
+Your daily Shopify polling fallback fills dashboard tiles 24 hours later, but real-time attribution — the join from the visitor's original ad click to revenue — never happens.
+The fix: paste the Custom Pixel (Settings › Customer events › Add custom pixel) — it captures checkout on every store in about two minutes.

 How do I install the Admaxxer Web Pixel on Shopify?

-It is an App Extension bundled with the Admaxxer Shopify App that runs in Shopify's sandboxed Web Worker on every storefront and checkout page.
-It subscribes to all 15 standard Shopify Customer Events (page_viewed, product_viewed, cart_viewed, checkout_started, checkout_completed, etc.) via analytics.subscribe(eventName, callback) and POSTs each event to collect.admaxxer.com/v1/shopify/collect tagged with the workspace's account ID.
-Source: shopify-app/extensions/admaxxer-pixel/src/index.ts.
+It is Admaxxer's checkout-tracking pixel, running in Shopify's sandboxed Web Worker on every storefront and checkout page via the Custom Pixel you paste.
+It subscribes to all 15 standard Shopify Customer Events (page_viewed, product_viewed, cart_viewed, checkout_started, checkout_completed, etc.) via analytics.subscribe(eventName, callback) and sends each event to Admaxxer's collector tagged with your workspace's account ID.

 Will pageviews still work without the Web Pixel?